-Twelve-lead standard ECGs will be recorded at the visits specified in Table 5-1, and read by a central ECG reader.
+Twelve-lead standard ECGs will be recorded at the visits specified in the Schedule of Study Assessments (Table 5-1 and Table 5-2) and read by a central ECG reader.

 Full details of ECG recording will be provided in the ECG Manual.